lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

   }
 }

  /*
- * Fetch the asset data from storage
+ * Fetch the asset data from the provided
+ * storage link
  *
+ * @param dataURL as string
  * @return string with asset data as JSON
  */
 async function fetchAssetData(dataURL) {